nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 6. After you've set up your Azure Automation account, sign in to your Azure subscription and check to make sure your Azure Automation account and the relevant runbook have appeared in your specified resource group, as shown in the following image:

-//todo need to update the image as the runbook for ARM based scaling tool is different "WVDAutoScaleRunbookARMBased"
 ![An image of the Azure overview page showing the newly created automation account and runbook.](media/automation-account.png)

   To check if your webhook is where it should be, select the name of your runbook.
 Next, go to your runbook's Resources section and select **Webhooks**.